Hasebul21/quick-chat/readme.md

 - **Caching**: Redis
 - **Deployment**: Docker

+## 🛠 Tech Stack

+- **Elasticsearch** – Enables full-text search functionality for chat messages.
+- **WebSocket** – Powers real-time, bidirectional communication for instant messaging.
+- **Redis** – Used for caching active users and temporarily storing messages.
+A scheduled cron job persists these messages to the database.
+- **Spring Boot & Angular** – Backend and frontend frameworks for developing the application’s server-side logic and user interface.
+- **PostgreSQL** – Serves as the primary relational database for storing user data and chat history.

 ## Requirements

 Before you start, ensure you have the following installed on your machine: